Code for Leasing Business Premises in England and Wales 2007

 Conditions for the release of any guarantee.

 Best estimates of service charges, insurance payments and any other outgoings that the tenant will incur under the lease.
-The Lease Code 2007 does not restrict this requirement to providing information only on costs payable to the landlord.
+The Landlord Code does not restrict this requirement to providing information only on costs payable to the landlord.

 Details of any irregular events that would have a significant impact on the amount of future service charges.

-The Lease Code 2007 reminds landlords to have regard to the RICS 2006 Code of Practice: Service Charges in Commercial Property (www.practicallaw.com/3-203-1847) (Service Charge Code), which affects service charges commencing on or after 1 April 2007 (see Practice note, Service charges in commercial leases (www.practicallaw.com/3-339-5002)).
+The Landlord Code reminds landlords to have regard to the RICS 2006 Code of Practice: Service Charges in Commercial Property (www.practicallaw.com/3-203-1847).
+This has since been replaced by subsequent editions.
+For information on the current edition of the RICS Code of Practice (Service Charge Code), see Practice note, Third edition of RICS Code of practice for service charges in commercial property (www.practicallaw.com/4-557-5825).

 The tenant should be informed of any proposed provisions that do not comply with the Lease Code 2007 and be given reasons for the departure.
 The landlord should state whether alternative lease terms are available and, if requested by the tenant, propose different rents for the alternative lease terms.